CesiumGS/cesium-native/doc/raster-overlays.md

 The rest of the 3D Tiles engine calls `getTile`, giving it the exact rectangle that the returned tile must cover.
 The tile provider has a `Projection`, and the provided rectangle is expressed in that projection.

 `getTile` returns a `RasterOverlayTile`, but does not immediately start loading it.
-The 3D Tiles engine calls `RasterOverlayTile::loadTile` to kick off the loading process. `getTile` may return nullptr if the provider has no data within the given rectangle.
+The 3D Tiles engine calls `RasterOverlayTileProvider::loadTile` to kick off the loading process. `getTile` may return nullptr if the provider has no data within the given rectangle.

 While the returned `RasterOverlayTile` is loading, the 3D Tiles engine will use the geometry from the parent geometry tile.
 The `RasterOverlayTileProvider` doesn't need to concern itself with this at all.
 It is handled by `RasterMappedTo3DTile`.